AutLaaw/mythic-k9/README.md

 ## Bugs

-If you experience any issues or bugs, contact me on discord through the [Mythic Framework Discord](https://discord.gg/ZexaMRuWk2) (AutLaaw).
+If you experience any issues or bugs, contact me on discord through the [AutLaaw's Development Discord](https://discord.gg/bs2ctkn6EB).